New CRISPR Technique Causes Few Unintended Mutations in Fruit Flies

 • Jason P. Dinh

 Jason P. Dinh is a science journalist who freelances for The Scientist.
-He will earn his PhD in biology from Duke University in 2023, where his dissertation focused on animal behavior.
+He will earn his PhD in biology from Duke University in 2023, where his dissertation focuses on animal behavior.
 He was awarded a AAAS Mass Media Fellowship (’22) based at Discover Magazine and a 2022 NASW Summer Diversity Fellowship.
+His work has also appeared in Discover Magazine and New Scientist.

 Share